jenn2318/SalesLoft-Challenge/README.md

 ### Users can click the Get People button to show a list of People Data
 ![home page](public/assets/images/home.jpeg)

-### On the search page users can click on the Frquency Count Button to show the occurrence of unique characters and the possible instance of a duplicate if it exists.
+### On the search page users can click on the Frquency Count Button to show the occurrence of unique characters in emails.
+Also the Duplicates Button will show if a possible instance of a duplicate email exists.
 ![data search page](public/assets/images/search_page.jpeg)